Heeding the advice from Go Backpacking's Facebook page, I visited Dresden for a few nights, en route to the Czech Republic.

 Hopefully, you'll have beautiful blue skies when you visit.

-The Frauenkirche is surrounded by restaurants in all directions, and thus it makes the perfect place to grab lunch or dinner.
+Restaurants in all directions surround the Frauenkirche, and thus it makes the perfect place to grab lunch or dinner.

 Alas, I was here as the city verged on what I imagine to be a bitterly cold Winter.

 I was drawn into the warm glow of a restaurant-filled side street near the church.
 Gas heaters were in full effect.